FraTesta/experimental_ws/src/assignment1/README.md

 # Assignment 1
 ## Indrodution
 This is the first assignment of experimental robotics course which consists of developing a basic software architecture that simulates a robotic dog.
 This robot is able to receive position indicated via laser pointer and then reach such position if and only if the user pronounces the word _play_ first.
 This mode of operation is called __PLAY__ mode .
-The robot can also work in two other different modes when it doesn't recive any  _play_ command, which are:
+The robot can also work in two other different modes in case it doesn't recive any  _play_ command, which are:
 - __NORMAL__ mode where the robot moves in random positions.
 - __SLEEP__ mode, the robot goes home and sleeps for some time.

+Please notice that in the _Documentation_ foulder you will find the doxygen documentation of the whole code.
 ## Software Architecture and System's Features
 This software architecture uses three ROS nodes and one service.
 * __speakPerception__ is a ROS node which publishes a string "play" at random time.
 So it simulates a person saying the word _play_.